-The youth justice role within the YOS, supervise young people who have been referred by the police for out of court disposal and those sentenced by the Court.
+The youth justice role supervise young people who have been referred by the police for out of court disposal and those sentenced by the Court.
 Assessments of need, risk, safety and wellbeing are undertaken and appropriate interventions designed and delivered.
 These include offence-focused work, reparation, support for education, training and employment, mentoring service, substance misuse work and health-related support (school nurse and CAMHS).

-The YOS also provides an Out of Court Disposal (OOCD) service for young people who have been arrested for less serious offences, admitted their guilt and it is agreed that diversion from the CJS is a more appropriate option.
+We also provides an Out of Court Disposal (OOCD) service for young people who have been arrested for less serious offences, admitted their guilt and it is agreed that diversion from the CJS is a more appropriate option.

 This work includes: victim information, assessments of need, risk, safety and wellbeing are undertaken, and appropriate interventions designed and delivered.
 These include offence-focused work, reparation, support for education, training and employment, substance misuse work and health-related support (Criminal Justice Liaison Diversion and CAMHS) and restorative practice (if appropriate) to be carried out to include the victims wishes.

-Wirral Youth Offending Service Prevention Work 2018
+Wirral Youth Justice Service Prevention Work

 Referrals for the YPS can be made on the basis of addressing areas of concerns such as: behavioural problems at home, in school or in the community.